zimbatm/mdsh/README.md

 `$ mdsh --help`

 ```
-mdsh 0.9.0
 Markdown shell pre-processor.
 Never let your READMEs and tutorials get out of sync again.

 Exits non-zero if a sub-command failed.

-USAGE:
-    mdsh [FLAGS] [OPTIONS]
+Usage: mdsh [OPTIONS]

-FLAGS:
-        --clean
-            Remove all generated blocks
+Options:
+  -i, --inputs <INPUTS>
+          Path to the markdown files. `-` for stdin

+          [default: ./README.md]

+  -o, --output <OUTPUT>
+          Path to the output file, `-` for stdout [defaults to updating the input file in-place]

+      --work_dir <WORK_DIR>
+          Directory to execute the scripts under [defaults to the input file’s directory]

       --frozen
           Fail if the output is different from the input.
 Useful for CI.

           Using `--frozen`, you can guarantee that developers update documentation when they make a change.
-Just add
-            `mdsh --frozen` as a check to your continuous integration setup.
+Just add `mdsh --frozen` as a check to your continuous integration setup.

+      --clean
+          Remove all generated blocks

   -h, --help
-            Prints help information

-    -V, --version
-            Prints version information

-OPTIONS:
-    -i, --inputs <inputs>...
-            Path to the markdown files. `-` for stdin [default: ./README.md]

-    -o, --output <output>
-            Path to the output file, `-` for stdout [defaults to updating the input file in-place]

-        --work_dir <work-dir>
-            Directory to execute the scripts under [defaults to the input file’s directory]
+          Print help (see a summary with '-h')
 ```

 ## Syntax Extensions